xionluhnis/autoknit/wasm/README.md

 ## Steps

 1. Install the [emscripten](https://emscripten.org/docs/getting_started/downloads.html) environment.
-2. Compile the WASM module with `make all`
+2. Compile the WASM module with `make`

 The second step requires `em++` which is shipped with emscripten and should thus have been installed in the first step.